-We are well into summer now and chances are good that your family has settled into a bit of a routine.
+We are just getting into summer now.
+However, chances are that your family has settled into a bit of a routine, given that children have been home since March.
 Hopefully, that routine includes tons of time outdoors, playing with friends, using imagination, getting creative, and being productive.
 But if your routine is a little too infused with screen time, it may be time to shake things up!

 Screen Time Recommendations